-Butter has been around for years, we are talking well into the “B.C” era.
+Butter has been around for years, we are talking well into the BCE era.
 Does that surprise you?
-Not me!
-In my experience butter has the “make or break” effect on certain foods.
+Butter can have the “make or break” effect on certain foods.
 You know most steamed veggies, popcorn, potatoes (a lot of foods we don’t eat on Paleo).
 But do you even know what butter is?

 Butter contains milk solids, which indeed are not Paleo.
 So how can it be Paleo?